Sultaneous/gamzia/README.md

 ---
 ### <a id="info_stack">Stack</a>

 Stacks work like piles; you "push" an element onto the stack and it goes on the top of the pile.
 You can "pop" an element off of the stack and it will return the element at the top, while at the same time removing it from the stack.
 This creates a last-in, first-out structure (**LIFO**).
-You can "peek" at the top of the stack, or the "bottom" of the stack, which in both cases returns the element at that location wihout removing it (pop is always destructive).
+You can "peek" at the top of the stack, or the "bottom" of the stack, which in both cases returns the element at that location without removing it (pop is always destructive).
 Stacks are ordered by the order of element entry, and unsorted.

 **Note** The Stack class supports the str() and len() commands.
 The Stack class supports iteration, returning the top data item each iteration, until the stack is empty.
 This type of iteration is destructive.
 If you want to preserve the stack, please make a copy via **stack.copy()** first.